Segun98/Segun98/README.md

 ### Welcome!
 I have been expecting you 👋

+- Wrote my first line of code in July 2019.
+- I am currently working on getting better at JavaScript.
+- Open to Junior Front-End/MERN Roles

 <!--
 **Segun98/Segun98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.